TamirZe/SCR-antibiotics/README.md

 This repository includes scripts for generating data according to the described data generating mechanism, calculating estimands, and running a numerical example, as described in the paper "Causal effects on non-terminal event time with application to antibiotic usage and future resistance" by Zehavi, Obolski, Chowers and Nevo, [Causal effects on non-terminal event time with application to antibiotic usage and future resistance](https://arxiv.org/abs/2506.09624).

 This repository includes three main folders and an additional folder with simulation results files.
-All folders listed below are subfolders of the main folder "Estimands Numerical Example."
+All folders listed below are subfolders of the main folder `Estimands Numerical Example`.

 (1) Data_generation:
 -----------------